-- be a company employee or office holder - hold at least 5% of the company's ordinary share capital and - be able to exercise at least 5% of the voting rights.
+- be a company employee or office holder - hold at least 5% of the company's ordinary share capital and

+• be able to exercise at least 5% of the voting rights.

-For disposals on or after 29 October 2018, an individual must also satisfy either:
+An individual must also satisfy either:

 - the distribution tests which require them to be entitled to at least 5% of the company's profits available for distribution and 5% of the assets available for distribution in a winding up; or - a proceeds test which requires them, in the event of disposal of the whole of the share capital of the company, to be beneficially entitled to at least 5% of the proceeds.